bottlenoselabs/c2cs/README.md

 ### Problem

-When creating applications with C# (especially games), it's sometimes necessary to dip down into the C/C++ language for better raw performance and overall better portability of various different low-level APIs accross various platforms.
-(This is what FNA does today and what [MonoGame will be doing in the future](https://github.com/MonoGame/MonoGame/issues/7523#issuecomment-865808668).)
+When creating applications with C# (especially games), it's sometimes necessary to dip down into the C/C++ language for better raw performance and overall better portability of different low-level APIs accross platforms.
+This is what FNA does today and what [MonoGame will be doing in the future](https://github.com/MonoGame/MonoGame/issues/7523#issuecomment-865808668).
 However, the problem is that maintaining the C# bindings by hand becomes time consuming, error-prone, and in some cases quite tricky.

 Note that generating bindings from C++, ObjectiveC, or other languages are not considered as part of the problem scope because they do not align to specific goals.
 Though, perhaps [Zig](https://ziglang.org) or some other language may emerge in the future as superior to C for such goals.